1.2 Efficiency of Conversion

 The avenue of increasing the total input power lead us to three issues: (i) concentration of light, (ii) sun tracking, and (iii) system scale-up.
 Concentrating the ambient incident light would indeed increase the amount of energy supplied to the module per unit of time via increasing the S parameter in the above equation.
 Tracking - i.e., the orientation of the solar panel perpendicular to the sunlight beam - is another way to maximize the amount of absorbable radiation and also contributes to increasing the S parameter.
 Finally, increasing the size of the module by adding more cells to the system, increasing cell area, or multiplying modules (scale-up) would increase the total active area of conversion (A).

-The technology scale-up is the way to match the solar power to commercial applications and consumers.
+The technology scale-up is the way to match the solar power to commercial applications and consumer's needs.
 The utility-scale solar power, which is the primary focus of this course, is discussed in the next section.